Small breed

 <16 w weekly | 16-32 w biweekly | 32 w+ monthly

 Miniature Poodles are measured by height more than weight in breed standards, so individual weight varies with frame.
-This site uses a practical adult range around 11-20 lb for many Miniature Poodles.
+This guide uses a practical adult range around 11-20 lb (5-9 kg) for many Miniature Poodles.

 A Miniature Poodle should feel lean, springy, and well-muscled under the curls.
 The coat can hide shape, so always pair the chart with a hands-on body-condition check.